MoeezKing/house_price_prediction_-AI-/README.md

 ------------------------------------------------------------------

-bow you can run .ipynb file
+now you can run .ipynb file